adnauseum/esp8266-door-monitor/README.md

 I immeadiately recognized this as an opportunity for some microcontroller action (and some AWS action).
 I thought it'd be nice to integrate a slash command in our slack channel `/bathroom` and receive the current status of our east/west bathrooms.
 Because the data lives in DynamoDB, it will be effortless to build other apps to show bathroom status.

+_I will write complete instructions for the lambda functions and arduino project and update this repo._

 ### Things you'll need:

 * [The esp8266 microcontroller](https://www.amazon.com/HiLetgo-Internet-Development-Wireless-Micropython/dp/B010O1G1ES)—which was < $10 at time of writing